JuliaStellarDynamics/OrbitalElements.jl/README.md

 ### Notes
 By default, `OrbitalElements` uses semimajor axis and eccentricity.
 If you want to use pericentre and apocentre, transformations are available. `AEFromRpRa(rp,ra)` will return semimajor axis and eccentricity from pericentre and apocentre.

 `OrbitalElements` also uses the Henon (1971) technique to cure radial velocity divergences at peri- and apocentre.
 <!--- One could use other methods; the software is constructed to allow for drop-in anomaly replacements.
 See `src/Henon`. --->

 -----------------------------

 ### Authors

-Mike Petersen -  @michael-petersen - petersen@iap.fr, michael.petersen@roe.ac.uk
+Mike Petersen -  @michael-petersen - michael.petersen@roe.ac.uk

 Mathieu Roule -  @MathieuRoule     - roule@iap.fr